-- Cruise to Bai Trai Dao beaches.
-Free for swimming and relax to enjoy the sunset on the bay.
+- Cruise to Ba Trai Dao beaches (3 peaches).
+Free for swimming or kayaking and relax to enjoy the sunset on the bay.

 - Anchor at a calm water area for dinner and experience the peaceful night on the junk among beautiful mountains.

-- The boat takes you to see some other parts of the bay.
+- The boat takes you to Viet Hai port.

-- Visit the floating fish farm.
-You will learn how the local people there make their livings.
+- Visit one floating farm to see how the locals make their livings.

-- Enjoy the last swimming on the bay.
+- Enjoy swimming more before dinner and spend another lovely night on the bay.

 - 11 AM get off the boat to Cat Ba.

 - Free to take motorbike tour (with or without driver) to go around and visit Cat Ba island; or you walk yourself to see Cat Ba town, beaches and local market (optional).